adelie-ai/fileio-mcp/README.md

 - Easier permission and audit controls: operations are centralized and can be observed or limited at the transport layer.
 - Extensible operation set: add or override operations as requirements evolve.

+## Key capabilities

+- **Deterministic edits**: Structured edit operations (`fileio_edit_file`) avoid fragile patch diffs.
+- **Line-aware reads**: Flexible read APIs with explicit 1-based line numbers.
+- **Search utilities**: File and content search with filters and regex support.
+- **Safe defaults**: Clear error semantics and explicit control over destructive operations.

 ## What it is

-`fileio-mcp` is both a library and a small server/CLI.
-It implements a set of canonical filesystem operations as modular, testable units (see the `operations/` folder), and offers transport and server layers to expose those operations to clients via IPC/RPC.
+`fileio-mcp` is both a library and a small **MCP server/CLI**.
+It implements a set of canonical filesystem operations as modular, testable units (see the `operations/` folder), and exposes those operations as MCP tools over IPC/RPC.
+The primary use case is **LLM agents** that need reliable, deterministic file operations.

 Key components: